BenjaminHaverla/First-impression-presentation/README.md

 My main career goal is to become a film director.
 I'm aware of the thorny path, a journey intertwined with my passion.
 That's why I would like to share with you my small steps:

+- "We want to live!"
+(I was 14 years old) –> I entered my first animated LEGO short film into a Slovak competition.
+We were awarded with 3rd place.
+I believe that we won thanks to the cooperation of my friends.
+- "World of Plastic" (I was 15 years old) –> Animated LEGO short film.
+We were awarded 1st place in the Slovak competition.